 Our Mineral Museum and bookstore employ students from a variety of majors to help with the day to day tasks, and to stay open on the weekends.
 Student tasks include mineral sales, publication sales, customer service, answering phone calls, and Bureau events.

 Upon the campus of the New Mexico Institute of Mining and Technology lies one of the great treasure troves of the southwest.
 Gold, silver, and precious gems, the objects of the Conquistador's travels and travails, glitter on glass shelves next to other spectacular mineral forms.
 This El Dorado was given the honorary title "Coronado's Treasure Chest" by the New Mexico Cuarto-Centennial Commission in 1939.
-Located in the Workman Addition on the NMIMT campus (see map), modern travelers on the Camino Real can visit seven days a week.
+Located in the Headen Center on the NMT campus (see map), modern travelers on the Camino Real can visit seven days a week.
 Read about our facilities and history.

 In addition to the display gallery, a large reference collection is maintained for scientific research and is available by contacting the mineralogist.

-For more information contact:Dr. Virgil W. Lueth, Mineralogist
+For more information contact:Dr. Virgil W. Lueth, Senior Mineralogist

 New Mexico Bureau of Geology & Mineral Resources

 New Mexico Tech

 Socorro, NM 87801